Cambodia

 Foreign Assistance and Sanctions

-Between 2017 and 2023, State, Foreign Operations, and Related Programs (SFOPS) appropriations legislation placed conditions on U.S. assistance to the government of Cambodia in response to its human rights policies.
-Since 2018, the U.S. government has sanctioned five Cambodian officials, and in some cases their family members as well, for corruption and human rights abuses pursuant to Executive Order 13818, which implements the Global Magnitsky Human Rights Accountability Act (Title XII, Subtitle F of P.L.
-114-328); three of the five Cambodian officials were also sanctioned under the SFOPS Section 7031(c) visa restrictions authority.
-In 2021, the Commerce and State Departments imposed export restrictions on U.S. national security-controlled items and a ban on arms sales to Cambodia due to human rights concerns.
+Since FY2017, SFOPS legislation has placed conditions upon some U.S. assistance to Cambodia related to human rights and other concerns.
+The Consolidated Appropriations Act, 2023 (P.L.
+117-328, Sec.
+7043(b)) prohibited assistance to the Government of Cambodia unless the Secretary of State certified that it is taking effective steps to assert its sovereignty against PRC interference.
+Since 2018, various U.S. agencies have sanctioned as many as six Cambodian officials for corruption and human rights abuses pursuant to Executive Order 13818, which implements the Global Magnitsky Human Rights Accountability Act (Title XII, Subtitle F of P.L.
+114-328); several of these Cambodian officials were also sanctioned under the SFOPS Section 7031(c) visa restrictions authority.
+In 2021, the Commerce and State Departments imposed export restrictions on U.S. national security-controlled items and a ban on arms sales to Cambodia, citing human rights concerns, corruption, and concerns about the influence of the PRC military.
+SFOPS appropriations for FY2024 (P.L.
+118-47, Section 7043(b)) requires the Secretary of State to submit to Congress an assessment of the extent of PRC influence in Cambodia, including at Ream Naval Base.